Expert’s Middle East predictions from 2009, escalating friction between Jerusalem and Ankara highlight growing danger of Israel-Turkey war.

 Turkey is openly harboring nuclear ambitions.
 It has already signed a $20 billion deal with Russia for four nuclear power plants, to be built by 2025.
 But Ankara has its eye on more than just civilian nuclear energy.

-Last year, Turkey condemned the monopoly that prevents it from acquiring atomic weapons.
-Turkey’s criticism singled out Israel, charging that it scares other nations with its alleged nuclear arsenal.
+Last year, Turkish President Recep Tayyip Erdogan condemned the monopoly that prevents Turkey from acquiring atomic weapons.
+His criticism singled out Israel, charging that it scares other nations with its alleged nuclear arsenal.

 Israel’s security doctrine stipulates that hostile actors in the region must not obtain nukes, a former defense official recently stressed.
 This calls for using all measures including military force to stop emerging nuclear powers, wrote Chuck Freilich, who served as deputy national security adviser.